 Q. Why are transactions important for integration?

-A. Integration applications often use transactions to ensure data consistency.
-For example, to ensure that a message is forwarded exactly-once, a single transaction is often used to encompass the two operations of receiving the message from its source destination and sending the message to the target destination.
+A. Integration applications often use transactions to assure data consistency.
+For example, to assure that a message is forwarded exactly-once, a single transaction is often used to encompass the two operations of receiving the message from its source destination and sending to the target destination.
 Transactions are also often used to ensure atomicity of updating a database and performing a messaging operation.

 Q. What is a JTA/XA/global transaction?

 A. In Java EE, the terms JTA transaction, XA transaction, user transaction, and global transaction are often used interchangeably to refer to a single global transaction.
-This type of transaction can include operations on multiple different XA capable resources and different resource types.
-A JTA transaction is always associated with the current thread, and can be passed from server to server as one application calls another.
+Such a transaction may include operations on multiple different XA capable resources and even different resource types.
+A JTA transaction is always associated with the current thread, and may be passed from server to server as one application calls another.
 A common example of an XA transaction is one that includes both a WebLogic JMS operation and a JDBC (database) operation.